Adding the Theme

 Import Demo Data

 Please note: you can import one of the three demos.
 Importing multiple demos will result in crashing your site.
 Remember, demo contents are not authorized for live websites.
 Demo contents are only for experimental purpose.
-But you can just use the demo layout by editing the texts, images and others.
+But you can just use the demo layout by editing the texts, images, and others.

 If you’ve already used the One Click Demo Install, then you no longer need to import demo manually.
-In case you don’t like to use the one-click demo importer, then follow the next section to import data manually.
+In case you don’t like to use the one-click demo importer, then you can follow the next section to import data manually.

 Import Demo Manually